-Solid Set Sprinkler, Drench, Drip, and Flood Basin, Furrow and Border Application sections, make the following changes:
+m.
+In the Application and Equipment Considerations sections of the Center Pivot, Solid Set Sprinkler, Drench, Drip, and Flood Basin, Furrow and Border Application sections, make the following changes:

-- b.
-Change the second bullet (except in Flood Basin, it is the fourth bullet) to "Tanks must be in good condition to ensure product does not spill or leak." - c.
-In the following bullet (which appears in the above sections except Flood Basin), add "inspection port" as shown: "The system must contain a functional check valve, vacuum relief valve, inspection port, and low-pressure drain..."

-On page 25 add to the application and equipment considerations-"nozzles and metering devices are of correct size and are sealed and unobstructed."
+- Change the second bullet (except in Flood Basin, it is the fourth bullet) to "Tanks must be in good condition to ensure product does not spill or leak." - In the following bullet (which appears in the above sections except Flood Basin), add "inspection port" as shown: "The system must contain a functional check valve, vacuum relief valve, inspection port, and low-pressure drain..." - n.
+Page 24, add the following bullet under "Application and Equipment Considerations" sentence: "Nozzles and metering devises are of correct size and are sealed and unobstructed."